Italy's Nexi in talks to buy stake in Alpha Bank's payment business - sources

 News of the two transactions was first reported by MF.

-(Reporting by Valentina Za, Elisa Anzolin and Steve Jewkes in Milan; George Giorgiopolous in Athens, editing by Maria Pia Quaglia)
+(Reporting by Valentina Za, Elisa Anzolin and Steve Jewkes in Milan; George Giorgiopolous in Athens, editing by Maria Pia Quaglia and Elaine Hardcastle)

 ((valentina.za@thomsonreuters.com; +39 02 6612 9526;))